JustMisha/py_fso/README.md

 ```
 Just one call to folder.process() will replace all the details of traversing the contents of the folder, allowing you to focus on the main action of the script.

+The package also includes several useful functions for working with text files.

 I use this package all the time in my work, installing it globally so that it's available to all scripts.
 It's very convenient.

 ## Getting Started